-Course Code COM223 Course Title Business Analytics Type of Course OE LTP 300 Credits 3 Course Prerequisites This course has no prerequisite other than knowledge of business process and data mining techniques Course Objectives The student will be able to- (CO) 1.
+Course Code COM223 Course Title Business Analytics Type of Course OE LTP 3 0 0 Credits 3 Course Prerequisites This course has no prerequisite other than knowledge of business process and data mining techniques Course Objectives The student will be able to- (CO) 1.
 Understand the role of business analytics within an organization.
-2. Analyze data using statistical and data mining techniques and understand relationships between the underlying business processes of an organization.
+2. Analyze data using statistical and data mining techniques and 25 understand relationships between the underlying business processes of an organization.
 100 3.
-To gain an understanding of how managers use business analytics 60.00 to formulate and solve business problems and to support managerial El Mari decision making.
-1000 4.
-To become familiar with processes needed to develop, report, and 5000 analyze business data.
-277-27 5.
+To gain an understanding of how managers use business analytics C to formulate and solve business problems and to support managerial 17 100 decision making.
+17:15:50 4.
+To become familiar with processes needed to develop, report, and SPA analyze business data.
+27 15 - 37 1 5.
 Use decision-making tools/Operations research techniques.
-21 from 3 / 6.
-Mange business process using analytical and managementtools.
-0.0 7.
-Analyze and solve problems from different industries such as \$1 feet 3 (1) f manufacturing, service, retail, software, banking and finance, sports, 6777 pharmaceutical, aerospace etc. Course Outcomes At the end of the course- Source Succession The same of the sa 0.11 1.
-Students will demonstrate knowledge of data analytics.
-E 2.
-Students will demonstrate the ability of think critically in making D. W. S. W. C. decisions based on data and deep analytics.
-To Samuel Co.
-3. Students will demonstrate the ability to use technical skills in predicative and prescriptive modeling to support business decision-making.
-W. N 4.
-Students will demonstrate the ability to translate data into clear, No. actionable insights.
-And the second s menonimore morbines.
+27 France 3 / 1 6.
+Mange business process using analytical and management tools.
+110-2 7.
+Analyze and solve problems from different industries such as 8 (> 4 6) manufacturing, service, retail, software, banking and finance, sports, C 0 4 pharmaceutical, aerospace etc. Course Outcomes At the end of the course, the student will- 10: 100000 100 1.
+Demonstrate knowledge of data analytics.
+100 miles 2.
+Demonstrate the ability of think critically in making decisions N Stand A based on data and deep analytics.
+V. N. COSA 3.
+Demonstrate the ability to use technical skills in predicative and V 7000 prescriptive modeling to support business decision- making.
+2 4.
+Demonstrate the ability to translate data into clear, actionable insights.
+King The Park 100000000000000000000000000000000000000

-Business analytics: Overview of Business analytics, Scope of Business analytics, Business Analytics Process, Relationship of Business Analytics Process and 99odeling99ion, competitive advantages of Business Analytics.
-Statistical Tools: Statistical Notation, Descriptive Statistical methods, Review of probability distribution and data 99odeling, sampling and estimation methods overview.
+Business analytics: Overview of Business analytics, Scope of Business analytics, Business Analytics Process, Relationship of Business Analytics Process and 97odeling97ion, competitive advantages of Business Analytics.
+Statistical Tools: Statistical Notation, Descriptive Statistical methods, Review of probability distribution and data 97odeling, sampling and estimation methods overview.